XiyueYuan/Data_Analysis/README.md

 ### Opening
-This repo tracks my journey exploring crypto and stock markets using Python — mainly with `pandas`, `matplotlib`, and a bit of SQL.
+This repo tracks my journey exploring crypto and stock markets using Python — mainly with `pandas`, `matplotlib`, as well as the R language to visualize data, and a bit of SQL.
 It’s my way of practicing data analysis regularly and getting my hands dirty with real market data.

 The file [knowledge.md](knowledge.md) documents everything I’ve learned along the way — kind of like a personal notebook that can also serve as a beginner-friendly handbook for anyone starting out in data analysis.